thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 {: #sec-iana-media-types}

 No new media type registration is requested.
-To indicate that the transmitted content is a PSA Attestation Token, applications can use the `application/eat+cwt` media type defined in
+To indicate that the transmitted content is a PSA attestation token, applications can use the `application/eat+cwt` media type defined in
 {{EAT-MEDIATYPES}} with the `eat_profile` parameter set to `tag:psacertified.org,2023:psa#tfm` (or `PSA_IOT_PROFILE_1` if the token is encoded